-Internal joinery and kitchen fittings Repair category 1 Notes The internal joinery is generally in keeping with the age and type of property and appeared in good condition consistent with age.
-The kitchen units are of a modern type and appeared in good condition for their age and purpose.
+Internal joinery and kitchen fittings Repair category 2 Notes The internal joinery is generally in keeping with the age and type of property and appeared in fair condition consistent with age.
+The kitchen fittings are showing signs of wear and tear in addition to sections of cracked tiling and defective grouting.

 Chimney breasts and fireplaces

 Repair category 1

-Notes Some fireplaces have been blocked and we assume adequately vented.
-All flue linings should be checked, repaired if necessary and swept prior to the fires being reused.
+Notes All original fireplaces have been sealed and we assume adequately vented.